-In order to provide a clean ice supply to your staff, your office ice machine or dispenser must be cleaned every week.
+In order to provide a clean ice supply to your staff, your water and ice dispenser for the office must be cleaned every week.
 The machine will also require professional cleanings to eliminate dust, dirt, or scale buildup from internal components.
 A clean ice machine is not only safer for your staff, but it will run better as well.

 Routine Ice Machine Cleaning